PhilipYip1988/python-tutorials/006_collections/readme.md

     items1 = items1 + other_list
 ```

-If we call this function, supplying the positional input argument ```other_list```:
+If this function is called and supplied with the positional input argument ```other_list```:

 ```
 append1(["hello", "goodbye"])
 ```

-We see that there is no return value shown because this function has no return statement but ```items1``` is mutated:
+There is no return value shown because this function has no return statement but ```items1``` is mutated:

 ![041_lists](./images/041_lists.png)

-Now if we instead create a function without a global variable and instead use a return value:
+If instead another function without a global variable is created, that takes two lists as input arguments and returns the concatenated value:

 ```
 items1 = [1, "apples", 3.14]